ucsb-cs156/w24/lectures/lect00.md

 # Homework

-## For next Wednesday's discussion section:
+## For next Tuesday (04/11/2023)

 * Before next Tuesday's lecture seciton, skim this article: <https://pconrad.github.io/files/paper028.pdf>
   - Read all of the "abstract" and Section 1 (about 1 page), and skim through Section 4 (about 5 pages)
-  - During discussion next Wednesday, you'll be dividing up the six parts of section 4 among the team members, and then doing a more detailed read for a homework assignment due later (<https://ucsb-cs156.github.io/s23/hwk/h03/>)
+  - During class next week, you'll be dividing up the six parts of section 4 among the team members, and then doing a more detailed read for a homework assignment due in a few days.

 * As you read, be prepared to discuss the ways in which developers felt unprepared, and what experiences they wish they had during their courses at University.